p-argento/uni/DM/_DM.md

 [[DM Clustering]]
 [[DM Classification]]

+> Think of how stupid the average person is, and realize half of them are stupider than that. (the median is cool)

 # TO-DO
 ---
 - [ ] Vedi appunti su slide dell'anno scorso per le prime lezioni